-When you are signing up for department store credit cards, they complete the approval process right at the register.
+When you are signing up for department store credit cards, they complete the approval process right at the register, making the process similar to getting a quick loan.
 Sometimes they will have you hand them your driver’s license, address, and social security number, and they will ask a couple of verifying questions.
 They send it out and it often takes less than a minute to get sent back.

 Approval isn’t guaranteed when you have a lower credit score, but you’ll know if you’ve been approved or rejected right away.
 It’s easier to get these types of credit cards with a lower credit score.
 The decision is instant.

 When it comes to department stores, store credit cards are approved fast and with less prejudice.
 Banks partner with retail stores to provide a lower credit card approval rate.

 While these cards are not personal loans no credit check, they do allow you to qualify with a credit score as low as 500.
 When someone puts in for a request and it meets those requirements, banks take them as a customer.
 If this customer were to walk into a bank branch, they may not get approved for this card.
 The partnership between banks and retailers requires the banks take on risky customers.